aiHelpmate/Bilingual-sentiment-analysis/README.md

 * Define the LSTM model, add the Attention mechanism, and configure related parameters.
 * Define optimizer and loss function, configure test parameters, input sentences for translation.
 * Read emotional corpus and comment on word vectorization.
-* Set LSTM model parameters, and conduct model training and testing
+* Set LSTM model parameters, and conduct model training and testing.
 * Then you can perform sentiment analysis based on the translated text.

 ## Supplementary content